-The regional highway networks in the 2021 Regional Plan include all roads classified by local jurisdictions in their general plan circulation elements.
-These roads include freeways, expressways, and the Regional Arterial System (RAS).
-The RAS consists of all conventional state highways, prime arterials, and selected major streets.
+The regional highway networks in the amendment are identical to the regional highway networks in the 2021 Regional Plan, and include all roads classified by local jurisdictions in their general plan circulation elements.
+These roads include freeways, expressways, and the Regional Arterial System (RAS), which consists of all conventional state highways, prime arterials, and selected major streets.
 In addition, some local streets are included in the networks for connectivity between TAZs.

-The route improvements and additions in the 2021 Regional Plan and 2021 RTIP, as amended, are developed to provide adequate travel service that is compatible with adopted regional policies for land use and population growth.
-All regionally significant projects are included in the quantitative emissions analysis.
-These include all state highways, all proposed national highway system routes, all regionally significant arterials, and all "other principal arterials" functionally classified by the Federal Highway Administration.
-These include both federal and non-federal regionally significant projects.
+The route improvements and additions in the amendment are identical to those in the 2021 Regional Plan, which were developed to provide adequate travel service that is compatible with adopted regional policies for land use and population growth.
+All regionally significant projects are included in the quantitative emissions analysis for the amendment.
+These include all state highways, proposed national highway system routes, regionally significant arterials, and "other principal arterials" functionally classified by the FHA.
+These include federal and non-federal regionally significant projects.

 The networks also account for programs intended to improve the operation of the highway system, including High-Occupancy Vehicle (HOV) lanes, Managed Lanes, and ramp metering.
-Existing and proposed toll facilities also are modeled to reflect time, cost, and capacity effects of these facilities.
+Existing and proposed toll facilities also are modeled to reflect time, cost, and capacity effects.

-In addition, several Managed/HOV lanes are included in the 2021 Regional Plan (Tables C.11a-C.14b, located at the end of this appendix).
-Managed Lanes are defined as movable barrier or fixed barrier High-Occupancy Toll (HOT) lanes that operate in the middle of existing freeway corridors.
-Additionally, one-lane HOV facilities that operate as two-person carpool lanes in the earlier years of the 2021 Regional Plan transition to Managed Lanes by 2035.
+In addition, the Managed/HOV lanes that were included in the 2021 Regional Plan are identical to those included in the amendment (Tables B.11a-B.14b, located at the end of this attachment).
+Managed Lanes offer priority access to people using transit, carpooling, motorcycles, or vanpooling along with emergency vehicles and some low-emission vehicles with appropriate decals.
+Additionally, one-lane HOV facilities that operate as two-person carpool lanes in earlier years transition to Managed Lanes by 2035.
 It is assumed that the excess capacity not utilized by carpools and transit on these facilities would be managed so that single-occupant vehicles could use these lanes under a pricing mechanism.
 Traffic flows would be managed so that the facility would operate at LOS D or better.

-SANDAG maintains a master transportation network from which a specific year network, between the years 2010 and 2050, can be built.
+SANDAG maintains a master transportation network from which a specific year network, between 2010 and 2050, can be built.